Acoustic Guitars

 The Jasmine S33 Acoustic Guitar

-The guitar is affordable for any budget, and the guitar comes with a hardshell case for added protection while traveling.
-The non-cutaway construction supports a richer sound, especially in the lower registers.
-Adding or reducing mass in the bracing and the materials used have a significant effect on any guitar’s sound because of basic physics.
+The S33 is affordable for almost any budget and ships with a hardshell case for added protection while traveling.
+The non-cutaway construction supports a richer sound, especially in the lower registers, because adding or reducing mass in the bracing and body materials has a real effect on tone thanks to basic physics.

 • Hollow body construction for better sound generation